 Sample Answers:

 "I honestly can't think of any weakness that would prevent me from doing an outstanding job for you in THIS position.
-But in the past, I've had some trouble delegating duties to others.
+I will say that in the past, I've had some trouble delegating duties to others.
 I felt I could do things better and faster myself.
 This sometimes backfired because I'd end up with more than I could handle and the quality of my work would suffer.
 But I've taken courses in time management and effective delegation, and I've managed to overcome this weakness."
 [NOTE: You would not want to use this example for a supervisory position]

 This question really isn't so tricky, once you know what to expect and how to respond.